principleware/principleware-fe-data/README.md

 # Pirncipleware-fe-data

+## Introduction

 This project consists of a set of high-level components about observable data, memory relational database, ngrx store, and more.
+These components are available in their typescript source files.
+Although there might be some concerns about usability, having their source files available helps users to pick up the components that are only needed.

+Note that since 2.0, we started to use Angular 6.0.

 ## Install